Unboxed-Software/solana-course/content/transfer-fee.md

 Now we can run `npm start`.
 At this point, we have successfully created the destination account for our transfer.

 ### 7. Transfer the token
 In this step, we calculate the transfer fees based on the transfer amount using fee basis points.
-Remember, if the transfer fees crosses the max fee cap set while creating the mint, we can only collect fees up to the max cap amount.
+Remember, if the transfer fee crosses the max fee cap set while creating the mint, we can only collect fees up to the max cap amount.
 ```ts
 async function main(){
 	...